RelevanceMethodology to analyse the relevance of sustainability priorities

 - trade with clothing, textiles and footwear

 The results show the environmental impacts of each industry and its supply chain, from raw material extraction and processing at upstream stages through to direct suppliers.
 The calculations were based on an economic input-output model supplemented by environmental data.
 For each industry analysed, the Environmental Atlas gives an indication of roughly where an environmentally sustainable level compatible with planetary boundaries would lie.
 It also proposes steps that could be taken to design and optimise a sustainable supply chain.

-As part of the focused reporting benchmark analysis 2019, the next step is to analyse whether and to what extent Swiss companies actually report on the most relevant environmental hotspots and set targets accordingly.
+As part of the focused reporting benchmark analysis 2019 and 2021, the next step is to analyse whether and to what extent Swiss companies actually report on the most relevant environmental hotspots and set targets accordingly.
 To find out more about the study, click here.